Texas tops 1 million cases as COVID-19 surge engulfs the US

-Texas on Wednesday became the first state with more than 1 million confirmed COVID-19 cases, and California closed in on that mark as a surge of coronavirus infections engulfs the country from coast to coast.
+Texas on Wednesday became the first state with more than 1 million confirmed COVID-19 cases, and California closed in on that mark as a surge of coronavirus infections engulfs the country.

 In New York, Gov. Andrew Cuomo said all restaurants, bars and gyms statewide will have to close at 10 p.m. starting Friday, a major retreat in a corner of the U.S. that had seemingly brought the virus largely under control months ago.
 He also barred private gatherings of more than 10 people.

-The U.S. has recorded over 240,000 deaths and about 10.3 million confirmed infections, with new cases soaring to all-time highs of well over 120,000 per day over the past week.
+The U.S. has recorded over 240,000 deaths and more than 10.3 million confirmed infections, with new cases soaring to all-time highs of well over 120,000 per day over the past week.
 Health experts have blamed the increase in part on the onset of cold weather and growing frustration with mask-wearing and other precautions.

 Cases per day are on the rise in 49 states, and deaths per day are climbing in 39.
 A month ago, the U.S. was seeing about 730 COVID-19 deaths per day on average; that has now surpassed 970.